 20. Although you should have your most important tools on your belt at all times that doesn’t mean you should carry EVERYTHING!
 In fact, having too much stuff on your belt can be dangerous or a nuisance to the sound department.
 Often times when I’m rigging in a lift all day I take my belt off and clip it to the bucket of the lift.
 This keeps all of my tools close, but gives me the freedom to move around safely and easily.
 When rigging using ladders I’ll take my belt off completely and just climb around with a wrench and a multi tool or whatever else I need.

 21. Invest in a proper multi-tool.
 Leatherman is the way to go.
 You can get cheap alternatives, but a Leatherman is industry standard and will last you years.
 Check some out on Amazon.com.
+DO NOT show up for work with a leatherman as your primary tool though.
+Check out these posts that talk about lighting technician tools.

 22. Always be sure to return tools to the original owners.
 This goes for gear too.
 If an electric lets you use an extension chord you should try to return the cable in the same condition it was given to you.